-This Free Crochet pattern teaches you to crochet a beanie using the Butterfly stitch.
+This Free Crochet pattern and video tutorial teaches you to crochet a beanie using the Butterfly stitch.

 Find more crochet stitches here on the category Crochet Stitches.

 Butterfly Stitch Beanie – Free Crochet Pattern